Package 'ssmodels'

 outcomeEq <- lnambx ~ age + female + educ + blhisp + totchr + ins

-HeckmantS(selectEq, outcomeEq, data = MEPS2001, df=12)
+HeckmantS(selectEq, outcomeEq, data = MEPS2001, df = 12)

-Inverse Mills Ratio
+Inverse Mills Ratio (IMR) Calculation

 Description